usnistgov/xslt-blender/README.md

 ### Serving a testbed site

-As they are designed to be delivered over the Internet using a browser, for application it is most convenient to run a server locally, enabling a tight loop between code revision and execution.
-The model however is the same.
+As they are designed to be delivered over the Internet using a browser, for application it is often convenient to run a server locally, enabling a tight loop between code revision and execution.
 This in turn makes deployment easy, since it amounts to copying.

 As [noted above](#serving-from-localhost), with NPM, start a local server by opening a Linux/WSL prompt in the `xslt-blender` directory, and invoking `npm serve`, or simply `http-server` with that npm module installed.